From the microphone brand, you should be recording with to the software you should use for editing; many topics are debated in audio recording.

 What is Sample Rate?

-In a digital audio recording, sample rate works in the same way that frame rate does for a video.
-The more sound that is gathered over a short period of time, the more accurately the sound is reproduced.
+In a digital audio recording, the sample rate works in the same way that frame rate does for a video.
+The more sound gathered over a short period, the more accurately the sound is reproduced.

 The sample rate for audio recording is typically 44.1kHz.
 You might think this is quite a high frequency.
-However, the reason for this is that the human ear can only hear frequencies up to 20kHz.
+However, this is because the human ear can only hear frequencies up to 20kHz.